 Family and Community Health Alliance

-- 1st Five - The 1st Five Healthy Mental Development Initiative works with medical practitioners who identify social/emotional or developmental concerns, family stressors or caregiver depression during well child medical exams.
+1st Five works with medical practitioners who identify social/emotional or developmental concerns, family stressors or caregiver depression during well child medical exams.

 As a member of Feeding America, the largest hunger relief network, the HACAP Food Reservoir channels donated products to area soup kitchens, pantries, senior and daycare centers, drug and alcohol treatments centers, homeless shelters and other nonprofit food program that feed the needy.
 Annually, our Food Reservoir Programs distribute 6 million pounds of food to individuals & non-profit organizations and provide 6,000 food boxes to families in need.
-See a complete list of the partner agencies we work with here.
+This institution is an equal opportunity provider.

-- Mobile Food Pantry - The mission of the Mobile Pantry Program is to meet the needs of hungry clients in urban and rural areas by providing food directly in their communities.
-View our Mobile Food Pantry Schedule Here.
+Mobile Food Pantry meets the needs of hungry clients in urban and rural areas by providing food directly in their communities.
+Click here to view our current Mobile Food Pantry schedule.

-- Senior Totes - This program is designed to address the growing need of food insecure older adults throughout eastern Iowa.
-This program brings supplemental evening and weekend food to older adults in the rural communities of our region.
+Senior Totes brings supplemental evening and weekend food to older adults in the rural communities of our region.

 Rural Senior Services

-- 4th Street Diner - The 4th Street Diner in Vinton offers a buffet-style lunch Sunday through Friday, as well as a Tuesday Evening Meal.
-Hot noon meals are available for delivery within Vinton's city limits any day the meal site is open.
-View our 4th Street Diner Menu here.
+4th Street Diner offers a buffet-style lunch Sunday through Friday, as well as a Tuesday Evening Meal.

 Food Reservoir FAQ